Convergence to Utility Maximization and the Indifference Hypothesis: The Role of Cognitive Ability

-An analysis of response times---summarized in Table \ref{tab:response_times} in the Appendix---aligns with, and bolsters, the findings on learning.
+Importantly, and consistent with Table \ref{tab:first_last_15}, the number of utility maximizers and expected utility maximizers increases significantly from round to round.
+An analysis of response times---summarized in Table \ref{tab:response_times} in O.A.B---aligns with, and bolsters, the findings on learning from round to round.
 In particular, response times become shorter from round to round, and they are shorter for individuals who have a higher verbal reasoning score.
 Response times are also significantly shorter for utility maximizers---and particularly shorter for expected utility maximizers.
 Notably, response times are longer at more difficult and more complex menus.
 Deferring a choice also significantly reduces response times at that menu, indicating that individuals who defer spend less time and effort to think about the choice.
 Interestingly, while this is not the case in the first 15 decisions, during which the average response times were similar for deferrals and active choices (21.6 vs 20.6 seconds, respectively; $p=0.125$ from 2-sided Mann-Whitney test), it does become so in the last 15 decisions (5.57 vs 8.2 seconds; $p<0.001$).
 These facts suggests that subjects spend a similar amount of time at both kinds of decisions initially, but quickly learn which menus are hard for them and then spend little time before opting for the deferral option when they see those menus again.
 Also interestingly, this response-time reduction when deferring a choice is higher for more cognitively able individuals, suggesting that they use deferring more efficiently and decide to defer a choice more quickly to save cognitive effort.